 \section{Conclusion}

-In this work, we design TAPInspector, a novel automatic vulnerability analysis system for TAP-based IoT systems.
-With a comprehensive analysis of the TAP-based IoT system, we identified several critical features that motivate us to design the first model-checking-based security analysis system that can inspect the IoT system in a concurrent model.
-With automatic rule extraction and model construction, TAPInspector addresses challenges in inspecting the concurrent IoT system, such as formulating TAP rules with various rule latency and reducing state space of models due to concurrency and rule latency.
-By designing a set of safety and liveness properties, our evaluations show that TAPInspector identifies 9 new types of vulnerabilities with excellent performance overhead.
+In this work, we define 9 new types of rule interaction vulnerabilities in TAP-based IoT systems and design TAPInspector, a novel automatic vulnerability detection tool for TAP-based IoT systems.
+With a comprehensive analysis of the TAP-based IoT system, we identify several critical features which motivate us to design the model-checking-based security analysis system to inspect concurrent IoT systems.
+With automatic rule extraction and model construction, TAPInspector addresses challenges in inspecting the concurrent IoT system, such as formulizing TAP rules with various rule latency and reducing state space of models due to concurrency and rule latency.
+By verifying with a set of safety and liveness properties, our evaluations show that TAPInspector can identify violations from market IoT apps with an excellent performance overhead.